-Table 3: SIL's Effect on Pentecostal Affiliations and Voting Outcomes increase of 1 p.p. in the share of the Pentecostal population leads to an increase of 0.26 p.p. in the share of votes obtained by far-right candidates, which is equivalent to an increase of 11.5% with respect to the mean.
-Furthermore, estimations indicate a largely positive and significant effect of Pentecostal affiliation on the vote share of candidates associated with Evangelical congregations.
-A 1 p.p. increase in the share of Pentecostal affiliations leads to an increase of 1.3 p.p.
-(21% increase with respect to the mean) in the vote share obtained by Evangelical candidates.
+On the other hand, the 2SLS results indicate that an increase of 1 p.p. in the share of the Pentecostal population leads to an increase of 0.26 p.p. in the share of votes obtained by far-right candidates, which is equivalent to an increase of 11.5% with respect to the mean.
+Furthermore, estimations indicate a largely positive and significant effect of Pentecostal affiliation on the vote share of candidates associated with evangelical congregations.
+A 1 p.p. increase in the share of Pentecostal affiliations leads to an increase of 1.25 p.p.
+(21% increase with respect to the mean) in the vote share obtained by evangelical candidates.
 These results suggest that Pentecostal growth is an important driving force in the increasing support for conservative candidates in Brazil's recent history.